-Osaka, the capital city of the Kansai region, is a necessary addition to any Japan trip: The city is, historically, the commercial capital of Japan and its economic might is apparent in the impressive office buildings and high rises sprouting up throughout the city.
-Though the grey, concrete appearance of the city leaves the eye a little sore, the pulsing nightlife of Osaka has locals and visitors alike mingling in the streets of Dotombori for late night karaoke sessions.
+Osaka, the capital city of the Kansai region, is a necessary addition to any Japan trip: the city is, historically, the commercial capital of Japan and its economic might is apparent in the impressive office buildings and high rises sprouting up throughout the city.
+Though the grey, concrete appearance of the city leaves the eye a little sore, the pulsing nightlife of Osaka more than makes up for it and has locals and visitors alike mingling in the streets of Dotombori for late night karaoke sessions.
 Choruses of “Kampai!” (cheers) ring out into the streets until the wee hours of the morning and have visitors boarding their Osaka flights home exhausted and fulfilled.

 The variation in Osaka’s weather falls under four distinct seasons that differ drastically when it comes to temperature and precipitation.
 Winters in Osaka are fiercely cold, especially during the months of January and February, while summers experience a six-week rainy period, known as the “tsuyu”, over the course of June and July.
 When it’s not raining in Osaka during the summertime, the stifling humidity and 80 degrees F average temperatures keep visitors and locals alike reaching for paper fans to keep cool in the August heat.
 Those booking flights to Osaka for a spring or fall vacation will find themselves in the thick of Osaka’s most pleasant weather, with little rain and temperatures on average resting near 65 degrees F on average.